amine101/feelings_wheel_with_drawio/Readme.md

 }
 ```
 ### Fields:
+- **languages**:
-languages: A dictionary containing languages as keys and corresponding emotional data as values.
+ A dictionary containing languages as keys and corresponding emotional data as values.
-emotions: A dictionary of major emotions and their respective sub-emotions.
+- **emotions**: A dictionary of major emotions and their respective sub-emotions.
-sub_emotions: Sub-categories of each major emotion, followed by their sub-feelings.
+- **sub_emotions**: Sub-categories of each major emotion, followed by their sub-feelings.
-color: A list of three colors (hex format) for each level of emotions.
+- **color**: A list of three colors (hex format) for each level of emotions.